inlivedev/inlive-js-sdk/packages/room/README.md

 - `room.endRoom(roomId: string)`

   A method to end the room for everyone.
 When this method is called, everyone will be disconnected from the room and the room session will be ended.
-It require a `roomId` parameter to be set.
+It requires a `roomId` parameter to be set.
 This method will return a promise.

 ### Peer object